-HOME REMEDIES FOR POISON IVY WITH DIY HEALING SPRAY.
+HOME REMEDIES FOR POISON IVY WITH DIY POISON IVY SPRAY.

 Did you know that 85% of people are allergic to poison ivy?
 If you are one of the lucky ones that don’t react to the plant, you have no idea how itchy and irritating it can be!

-I am going to teach you some home remedies that can help the poison ivy rash go away sooner and help with prevention.
+Below I share several home remedies that can help relieve poison ivy rash itch and also ways to help with prevention.

 HOME REMEDIES FOR POISON IVY VIDEO

-THE BEST WAY TO KEEP POISON IVY FROM SPREADING IS NOT ITCHING IT
+THE BEST WAY TO KEEP POISON IVY FROM SPREADING IS NOT SCRATCHING IT

 I haven’t dealt with poison ivy in a long time until a couple of weeks ago.